bancorprotocol/docs/solidity/contracts/converter/BancorConverter.md

 then they will receive 10% of each reserve token balance in return

-note that the function can be called only if the total ratio is 100%
+note that the function can be called also when conversions are disabled

 ## Parameters: